 Office of Child Development and Early Learning (OCDEL)

 OCDEL is jointly overseen by the Department of Human Services and the Department of Education.
-Offices are located in Department of Education at 333 Market Street in Harrisburg.
+The offices are located in the Department of Education at 333 Market Street in Harrisburg.

 Bureau of Early Intervention Services